Scott Lang is the Mayor in 2010.

 After years of down sliding since the nearby (North) Dartmouth Mall was constructed from 1969 to 1971.
 This is a remarkable and welcomed turnaround.

-The opposite is true of the economy in general as a local jobless rate is not good.
+The opposite is true of the economy in general as a local jobless rate is not good in this year.
 Coming out of the last era of economic disaster the region struggled to keep it's head above water financially.

 January's national unemployment rate dropped from 10 percent to 9.7 percent.